iterative/dvc.org/content/docs/command-reference/metrics/show.md

 > This kind of metrics can be defined with the `-m` (`--metrics`) and `-M`
 > (`--metrics-no-cache`) options of `dvc run`.

-If `targets` are provided, it will show those specific files instead, even if they are not marked as `metric` type in `dvc.yaml`.
+If `targets` are provided, it will show those specific files instead (supports any valid metrics, even when not found as `metrics` in `dvc.yaml`).
 With the `-a` or `-T` options, this command shows the different metrics values across all Git branches or tags, respectively.
-With the `-R` option, some of the target can even be directories, so that DVC recursively shows all metric files inside.
+Using `-R`, directories to search for metrics files can also be given.

 An alternative way to display metrics is the `dvc metrics diff` command, which compares them with a previous version.